1882 Southern Rugby Union season: Intercolonial Matches

 Following their win over the Wallaroo Club on Saturday, 19 August, the Queensland team requested the opportunity to again meet a combined New South Wales side, in a return match.
-After consultation with the shipping company on which the Queensland team were booked to depart Sydney, arrangements were made to kick-off this second intercolonial game at 2.30pm, Tuesday, and convey the team to the steamer shortly after the game concluded.
+After consultation with the shipping company on which the Queensland team were booked to depart Sydney, arrangements were made to kick-off this second intercolonial game at 2.30 p.m., Tuesday, and convey the team to the steamer shortly after the game concluded.

 Note: The combined New South Wales team secured six touch-downs, with two of the attempts at goal being successful, and four missed tries.
 A feature of the game at the time is that when a kick at goal was missed, the defending team (in this case Queensland) would have options to either run the ball into general play or touch-down in their own in-goal to obtain relief.

 Other Matches on the Queensland tour

 Note: Under the rules then in place for determining the winner, the result was a win to University by one goal and four tries to Queensland's one try.
 Queensland were the first to touch-down, through Townsend, but their conversion attempt, and an earlier penalty kick for goal were missed by Pritchard.
 Queensland led at half-time by one try to nil.
 University touched-down five times in the second stanza, with the only successful kick being made by Flynn following his own touch-down.

 Note: Under the rules then in place for determining the winner, the result was a win to Queensland by one goal to one try.
 Queensland touched-down to earn their kick at goal, which was successful.
 The County of Cumberland team failed with their kick at goal following their one touch-down, or try.